 A credit report is an in-depth history of your borrowing habits and actions.
 The data reported includes detailed information, such as your account number, balance, payment history and minimum payment due.
 Some banks report credit limits, while others do not.

 If you file for bankruptcy, have a tax lien or have a court judgment rendered against you, this negative information may also appear on your credit report.
 Additionally, the actions you take when you have secured a loan, such as paying on time, are reported back to credit bureaus.

 It’s important to know what’s on your credit report before you apply for a loan so you can adjust any incorrect or outdated information.
 Some financial institutions may review your credit report and consider it when they approve your loan application.

 10. What is a Credit Score?

-Credit scores factor in your payment history, amounts owed, mix of credit types, length of credit history, and new credit.
+Credit scores take into account your payment history, amounts owed, mix of credit types, length of credit history and new credit.

-Having a healthy credit score matters because many lenders consider it in loan applications.
-Therefore, it’s important to monitor your credit score so you can notice if it changes dramatically, which could indicate an inaccuracy in your credit report that may be bringing your score down.
-The healthier your credit score, the greater chance you may have of being approved for a loan.
+Many lenders consider credit scores in loan applications.
+It’s prudent to keep your credit score healthy and to regularly monitor your credit score.
+If your credit score changes dramatically, this could indicate an inaccuracy in your credit report that may be bringing your score down.